greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 Whenever you do a commit, you need to provide a comment about what changes you made since the last commit.
 That is what the -m"This is the initial commit" is all about.
 For future commits you will want to change that to something like: "Changed typografy and layout to improve readability" or "Added article Well, A Special Article"

 Whew!
 That's about enough for now.
 At this point you have installed the necessary development tools.
 Set up a project under a virtual Python environment.
-You have created the skeleton of your web site and placed it under revisoin control.
+You have created the skeleton of your web site and placed it under revision control.
 At this point you have reach a fork in the road.
 You can either start creating content, or you can work on the design, layout and style of the web site.
 Although, Pelican has installed a simple default design.
 I'll leave you with some reference information so that you can look deeper into the tools you have installed.
 In future articles I'll go into creating content and deploying the site to a web server.

 ---